pravega/pravega/documentation/src/docs/segment-store-service.md

 1. The **Storage Writer**'s main loop is the sub-component that triggers all these operations.
 2. Read next operation from the _Durable Log_ (in between each loop, the Writer remembers what the sequence number of the last processed operation was).
-3. All operations are processed, and added to the internal **Segment Aggregators** (one Aggregator per Segment).
+3. All operations are processed and added to the internal **Segment Aggregators** (one Aggregator per Segment).
 4. Eligible Segment Aggregators are flushed to **Storage** (eligibility depends on the amount of data collected in each aggregator, and whether there are any Seal, Merge or Truncate operations queued up).
     - Each time an Append operation is encountered, a trip to the _Read Index_ may be required in order to get the contents of the append.
 5. After every successful modification (_write/seal/concat/truncate_) to **Storage**, the **Container Metadata** is updated to reflect the changes.